The Woman in the Window (2021 film): Plot

-Child psychologist Anna Fox lives alone in a Manhattan brownstone after separating from her husband Edward; he lives away with their daughter Olivia, but she talks to them on a daily basis.
-Anna suffers from agoraphobia and her housebound state leads her to observe all of her neighbors from a second-storey window, including the Russell family who recently moved in across the street.
+Child psychologist Anna Fox lives alone in a Manhattan brownstone after separating from her husband Edward.
+He lives away with their daughter Olivia, but she talks to them on a daily basis.
+Anna suffers from agoraphobia and entertains herself by watching her neighbors, including the Russells, who recently moved in across the street.
 She also takes a large number of medications and drinks heavily.

-One evening, Jane Russell visits Anna and they befriend one another.
-She also meets Ethan, Jane's teenage son, who suggests his father Alistair is abusive.
+One afternoon, Ethan Russell, the teenage son, visits Anna and suggests his father Alistair is abusive.
+His mother Jane visits as well and they befriend one another.
 One night, Anna witnesses Jane being stabbed to death in the living room.
 She contacts the police but they do not believe her, claiming everyone in the family is fine.
-Alistair arrives along with "Jane" who, to the shock of Anna, is a different woman from the one she met.
-She begins spying on the Russell family.
+Alistair arrives along with Jane who, to Anna's shock, is not the one who visited her.
+She begins spying on the Russells.

-Anna's tenant David, who lives in her basement, claims he did not hear or see anything, though she learns David was once in prison and broke his parole conditions.
+Anna's tenant David, who lives in her basement, claims he did not hear or see anything.
+Anna learns David was once in prison and violated his parole conditions.
 She receives an anonymous e-mail with a photo of her sleeping.
-She again contacts the detectives, who are joined by the Russells and David in Anna's house, and Anna breaks down when it is revealed by a detective that Edward and Olivia are dead as a result of a car crash that Anna accidentally caused.
-Anna is now agoraphobic as a result and her medication has caused her to have hallucinations and conversations with people who are not there.
+She again contacts the detectives, who visit her, joined by the Russells and David.
+Anna breaks down when a detective confronted her with the truth that Edward and Olivia died from a car crash that she caused.
+Her agoraphobia is a result of the accident, her medication has caused her to have hallucinations and conversations with people who are not there.
+Anna apologizes to the Russells and stops spying on them.

-Anna apologizes to the Russell family and stops pursuing her suspicions.
-She records a video on her cell phone, planning to commit suicide by overdose.
-She then discovers a photograph she took of her cat and, in the reflection of a wine glass, sees the original Jane, proving she is real.
-Anna shows David the photo and he confesses the original Jane she met is a woman named Katie Melli, Ethan's biological mother.
-Katie had been stalking the Russell family, trying to get close to Ethan.
+Anna records a video on her cell phone, planning to take her own life by overdose.
+She then discovers a photograph she took of her cat and, in the reflection of a wine glass, sees the original Jane.
+Anna shows David the photo and he confesses the first "Jane" she met is Katie Melli, Ethan's biological mother.
+Katie had been stalking the Russells, and trying to get close to Ethan.
 David refuses to help Anna prove the truth; he is then suddenly attacked and killed by Ethan, who had been lurking inside the house.